Relational Transformer: Toward Zero-Shot Foundation Models for Relational Data: Relational Transformer

 \paragraph{Relational Attention masks.} Using specialized masks, we define four attention types: \emph{column}, \emph{feature}, \emph{neighbor}, and \emph{global}.
-For the cell corresponding to token $i$, let $\text{Col}(i)$ be its column, $\text{Row}(i)$ its row, and $\text{OutLinks}(i)$ the set of rows, possibly in different tables, which are pointed to by foreign keys of $\text{Row}(i)$. \begin{itemize} \item \textbf{Column attention.} For any query token, this layer allows attention only to key-value tokens from the same column, resulting in the mask: $\M^{\text{column}}[q, k] = \1\{\text{Col}(k) = \text{Col}(q)\}$.
+For the cell corresponding to token $i$, let $\text{Col}(i)$ be its column, $\text{Row}(i)$ its row, and $\text{OutLinks}(i)$ the set of rows, possibly in different tables, which are pointed to by foreign keys of $\text{Row}(i)$. \begin{itemize} \item \textbf{Column attention:} For any query token, this layer allows attention only to key-value tokens from the same column, resulting in the mask: $\M^{\text{column}}[q, k] = \1\{\text{Col}(k) = \text{Col}(q)\}$.
 Column attention helps model the distribution of values in each column.

-\item \textbf{Feature attention.} For any query token, this layer allows attention to key-value tokens from the same row, as well as from F$\to$P linked rows with the attention mask given by: $\M^{\text{feature}}[q, k] = \1\{ \text{Row}(k) = \text{Row}(q) \lor \text{Row}(k) \in \text{OutLinks}(q) \}$.
+\item \textbf{Feature attention:} For any query token, this layer allows attention to key-value tokens from the same row, as well as from F$\to$P linked rows with the attention mask given by: $\M^{\text{feature}}[q, k] = \1\{ \text{Row}(k) = \text{Row}(q) \lor \text{Row}(k) \in \text{OutLinks}(q) \}$.
 Feature attention is equivalent to row-wise attention after joining each table with its parent tables, and enables feature mixing for entities.

-\item \textbf{Neighbor attention.} For any query token, this layer allows attention to key-value tokens from P$\to$F linked rows, defined by the attention mask: $\M^{\text{neighbor}}[q, k] = \1\{\text{Row}(q) \in \text{OutLinks}(k)\}$.
+\item \textbf{Neighbor attention:} For any query token, this layer allows attention to key-value tokens from P$\to$F linked rows, defined by the attention mask: $\M^{\text{neighbor}}[q, k] = \1\{\text{Row}(q) \in \text{OutLinks}(k)\}$.
 Neighbor attention captures information from incoming links to an entity, enabling the model to aggregate signals from its child rows.
 This module acts analogously to message-passing in GNNs.

-\item \textbf{Full attention.} Finally, a standard bidirectional layer allows full pairwise interactions: $\M^{\text{full}}[q,k] = 1$.
+\item \textbf{Full attention:} Finally, a standard bidirectional layer allows full pairwise interactions: $\M^{\text{full}}[q,k] = 1$.
 Full attention confers the expressive power of standard Transformers, complementing the relationally constrained layers above. \end{itemize}

-Taken together, the proposed attention layers provide the model with an explicit encoding of database structure.
+Taken together, the proposed attention layers provide the model with an explicit encoding of database structure with high expressive power (App.~\ref{app:expressive_power}).
 These layers are implemented with sparse attention masks, and compiled to efficient FlashAttention-based~\citep{flash_attention} kernels using FlexAttention~\citep{flex_attention}.
 The proposed transformer block in RT is summarized in Alg.~\ref{alg:transformer_block}.